Thursday, April 16, 2026

 Constructor in Python can be of two types-

 1. Non-parameterized constructor- Constructor without any parameters except self which is a reference to the current object.
+Used when you don’t need to pass any external values during object creation.

 Non-parameterized Python constructor example